 - Should oil drippage occur at any time, this must be cleaned up immediately to prevent oil seeping in and permanently staining the driveways.
-Please note any permanent staining will result in compensation being charged to the tenant.
+Please note any permanent staining will result in compensation being charged to the Renter.

 Parking on Lawns/Gardens

 - It is important that at no time can cars or any type of vehicle be parked on any lawns, gardens or any area not created for, or designated as a vehicle parking area.
 Damage to lawns and landscaping can be costly.
 Engine oil drippage to gardens and lawns will also create permanent damage to the soil area, being costly to rectify.
-Any damage of this type will be charged to tenants in full
+Any damage of this type will be charged to Renters in full

 - Maintain a fit, proper and humane environment for the pets